ray-x/go.nvim/README.md

 - Go to alternative go file (between test and source)
 - Test with ginkgo, richgo inside floaterm (to enable floaterm, guihua.lua has to be installed)
 - Code refactor made easy: GoFixPlural, FixStruct, FixSwitch, Add comment, IfErr, ModTidy, GoGet, extract function/block with codeactions...
 Most of the tools are built on top of treesitter AST or go AST.
-It is fast and accurate.
+Fast and accurate.
 - GoCheat get go cheatsheet from [cheat.sh](https://cheat.sh/).
 - Smart build tag detection when debug/run tests (e.g. `//go:build integration`)
 - Generate mocks with mockgen
 - Inlay hints: gopls (version 0.9.x or greater) inlay hints
 - luasnip: go.nvim included a feature rich luasnips you definitally need to try.
-If you are not familiar with luasnip, please checkout [LuaSnip Tutorial](https://www.youtube.com/watch?v=ub0REXjhpmk) and [TJ's Introduction to LuaSnip](https://www.youtube.com/watch?v=Dn800rlPIho)

 ## Installation